systeminit/si/app/auth-portal/src/content/tutorial/02-dev_setup.md

 ### Run System Initiative

 Now we have the source code, the dependencies and checked that the system is ready to run it, you can run a development environment of System Initiative.
-This development environment is made up of the following components:

-* Council
-* Veritech
-* Pinga
-* SDF
-* Web

-It also requires 4 support services, all of which we run out of docker:
+Please note that the development environment runs some supporting "platform" services, all of which we run out of docker:

 * [PostgreSQL](www.postgresql.org)
 * [NATS](https://nats.io/)
 * [The OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)
 * [Jaeger](https://www.jaegertracing.io/)

-_Ensure you do not have any of these services currently running - you should stop any existing versions of these services you may have_.
+As such, ensure you do not have any of these services currently running - you should stop any existing versions of these services you may have.

-To run the development stack, please run:
+To run a development environment, please run the following:

 ```shell
 buck2 run dev:up
 ```

 This will use a [tilt file](https://tilt.dev/) to bring up the correct services in the correct order.
 You can follow the prompt in the terminal to open the tilt console.
 The tile console will show what services are running.
 When tilt tells us that 10/10 services are running, the System Initiative is fully running.